Contact us now to get immediate help: 1-877-882-9275

-Once someone achieves abstinence in drug rehab and receives effective treatment following detox, they are still at risk of relapse when they leave drug rehab if measures aren't taken to prevent this.
-Relapse prevention starts while the individual is in rehab, but there are relapse prevention steps that should be in place so that any struggles the individual may have when they leave rehab can be effectively handled.
-Even after treatment, temptation will creep in and environmental triggers are always a factor.
-In the face of these challenges, treatment clients are only as strong-willed and steeled against relapse as the relapse prevention methods they utilize in their life on a daily basis.
-Relapse prevention starts before any type of circumstances arise which could trigger a relapse, so individuals always need to be ahead of the game to keep their lives on track.
+Once an individual is detoxed and achieves abstinence in rehab, he can still be at risk of relapse when he leaves the rehab if measures aren't taken to prevent this.
+Relapse prevention starts while the individual is in a drug and alcohol rehab, but there are relapse prevention steps that must be in place so that any struggles the individual may have when he leaves rehab can be effectively managed.
+Even after treatment, temptation can creep in and environmental triggers are always a threat.
+In the face of these challenges, treatment clients are only as protected against relapse as the relapse prevention methods they utilize in their life to prevent it.
+A relapse prevention plan should commence before any circumstances arise which could trigger a relapse, so the individual should always be ahead of the game to maintain his recovery.

-Relapse prevention takes into account anything that would compromise the individual's abstinence, including social and environmental factors and emotional or psychological triggers.
-For example, if someone completes a comprehensive drug rehab program but goes back home to an abusive spouse, the likelihood of relapse is far greater than someone who finds other living arrangements so that they can avoid this abuse.
-Another example would be someone who completes rehab and keeps the same group of friends who they used drugs and alcohol with prior to rehab, and who most likely introduced them to substance abuse.
-Someone cannot be expected to remain sober or abstinent when associating with people involved in substance abuse, as this will sooner or later result in a devastating relapse which of course could have been avoided with proper relapse prevention.
-Not taking measures to make important environmental and social changes is setting an individual up for failure, so relapse prevention steps to make these important changes is extremely crucial.
+Relapse prevention takes into account anything that would compromise the individual's continued recovery, including social and environmental factors and emotional or psychological triggers.
+For example, if someone completes a comprehensive drug rehab program but goes back home to an abusive spouse, the likelihood of relapse is far greater than someone who finds other living arrangements so they can avoid this abuse.
+Another example would be someone who completes a rehab program and upon returning home reconnects with the same group of people with whom they used drugs and alcohol prior to treatment.
+Someone cannot be expected to maintain their sobriety when associating with people involved in substance abuse, as this type of poor judgement can result in a relapse which could have been avoided with proper relapse prevention decisions.
+Failing to make important environmental and social changes sets an individual up for failure, so relapse prevention steps must include these important changes.

-Individuals who agree to and participate in a continuum of care or aftercare program following rehab statistically fare far better after treatment than those who don't participate in some type of aftercare.
+Individuals who agree to and participate in a continuum of care, or aftercare program following rehab, statistically fare far better than those who don't participate in some type of aftercare.
 Men for example have higher relapse rates than women, because women are more likely to seek out and participate in counseling and other aftercare services once they complete a treatment program.
-Experience has shown that once individuals complete rehab, being connected to a strong support system is an important aspect of relapse prevention.
-Even after rehab, treatment alumni can feel isolated and struggle with their abstinence or sobriety.
-When having to deal with these challenges alone, or at least feeling alone, the outcome can be a devastating relapse.
-It isn't always enough to have support and understanding from one's immediate family and friends, who may not understand their struggles.
-Support groups and group counseling are the perfect outlets for individuals in this situation, and can be a very beneficial relapse prevention method.
-As a group, individuals can feel safe communicating their challenges, fears and setbacks without the fear of being judged, and individuals will know for sure that they are not the only ones experiencing these challenges and setbacks.
+Experience has shown that once individuals complete an alcohol and drug rehab program, being connected to a strong support system is an important aspect of relapse prevention.
+Even after rehab, treatment graduates can feel isolated and struggle maintaining their long term recovery.
+When having to deal with these challenges alone, or at least feeling alone, the outcome can result in relapse.
+It isn't always enough to have support and understanding from one's immediate family and friends who may not understand the addict's struggles.
+Support groups and group counseling can be stable outlets for individuals in this situation and can be very beneficial in relapse prevention.
+In a group, an individual can feel safe communicating their challenges and fears without of being judged.
+Group sessions also can provide the person with support so that they know that they are not alone in their quest to live a drug and alcohol free lifestyle.

 Find Top Treatment Facilities Near You